-By the time Carl Gustaf and Hjördis began to see each other regularly, he already had one marriage behind him, to mill-owner’s daughter Ingegärd Beck-Friis.
+By the time Carl Gustaf and Hjördis began to see each other regularly, he already had one marriage behind him, to mill and landowner’s daughter Ingegärd Beck-Friis.
 The marriage lasted from June 1940 to February 1943.
-Ingegärd remarried three months later.
+Ingegärd was remarried three months later, to a Swedish diplomat.

 “I still had other male friends and admirers who asked me out,” Hjördis wrote, “but it was Carl Gustaf Tersmeden whom I thought best of and liked being with the most.
 Through him I attended a swirl of happy parties, met a lot of people, made new friends, and opened up new horizons.”